 The researchers experimented on two monkeys, not blind, to test the efficacy of the new prototype by implanting them into their visual cortex.
 They evaluated the monkeys carrying out multiple tasks of varying intricacy.

 The first task tested the monkeys’ ability in discerning the exact point of a phosphene which was developed by using one electrode to stimulate the visual cortex.
-The monkeys carried out a simple task while the researchers observed their eye movements towards a direction that should correspond with the generated phosphene.
+The monkeys carried out a simple task while the researchers observed their eye movements in a direction that should correspond with the generated phosphene.

 A more intricate task tested their ability to differentiate letters and involved synchronous microscopic excitation of electrodes to develop a perceived image in the shape of a letter.
 The researchers also stimulated a succession of electrodes to test tasks related to direction-of-motion.